Miguel Aceves Mejía

-Following the rise to popularity of Jalisco-born ranchera singer, David Záizar.
-Mejía's status as "the King of the falsetto" was given to Záizar by the public.

 In 1945, Aceves began dedicating himself solely to singing and, following the deaths of Pedro Infante and Jorge Negrete, ventured into the world of cinema.

 In 1959 he appeared in Amor se dice cantando.

 Aceves died just a few days short of his 91st birthday on 6 November 2006 in Mexico City.
 As is tradition in Mexico, his body lay under the rotunda of the Palacio de las Bellas Artes (Palace of Fine Arts) in Mexico City.
 This honour is reserved for only the greatest Mexican figures of arts and letters.